rroslin/dotnet-developer-exercise/README.md

 - **POST** `api/users`: to create a new user
     - Ensure the email is unique across the entire DbContext.
+    - Ensure the email is a valid format.

 - **PUT** `api/users/{userId}`: to update an existing user, and their address.
     - Ensure the email is unique across the entire DbContext.
+    - Ensure the email is a valid format.

 - **POST** `api/user/{userId}/employments`: to create new user employment.
     - `EndDate` should be greater than `StartDate`.
+    - Should display accurate `MonthsOfExperience` based from `StartDate` and `EndDate`.
+    - If `EndDate` is null, should display accurate `MonthsOfExperience` based from `StartDate` and current date.

 - **DELETE** `api/user/{userId}/employments`: to delete an existing user employment